Working with the media

 However, an excellent new platform for academic op-eds is The Conservation—an independent source of news and views, sourced from the academic and research community and delivered direct to the public.
 Find out more about writing for them.

 Good general advice from University of Cambridge.

 - Think about the key messages and the context for your research, and consider whether there are particular audiences you would like to reach.
-Discuss your thoughts with the Communications Officer for your College.
+Discuss your thoughts with Ali and Elizabeth.

 - Journalists often have little time and tight turnarounds.
 It's important to get the messages (and facts) straight in the press release.
 It is important to say what the study shows, but equally, say what the study can't (or doesn't) show.
 Any serious journalist will seek to contact the researcher behind the work, and as this is the route too higher quality media coverage, it is important to ensure you're as available for comment.

 - Keep records: Keep any news cuttings the media team send you (which will also provide the circulation).
 In particualr, take note of science writers and other journalists who have written good news and features on research in your area, or from your own press releases in the past.
 Keep a record of how to contact them and use them again.